VincentStimper/normalizing-flows/README.md

 pip install normflows
 ```

-If you want to use a GPU, make sure that PyTorch is set up correctly by
+At least Python 3.7 is required.
+If you want to use a GPU, make sure that
-by following the instructions at the
+PyTorch is set up correctly by following the instructions at the
 [PyTorch website](https://pytorch.org/get-started/locally/).

 To run the example notebooks clone the repository first